brimdata/zed/docs/data-model/zjson.md

 The ZJSON data model follows that of the underlying Zed model by embedding type information in the stream: type definitions declare arbitrarily complex and nested data types, and values are sent referencing the type information recursively with small-integer type identifiers.
+Also, types are interned using references to previously defined types so that a ZJSON decoder can easily construct a data structure where each unique type is stored exactly once.

 Since Zed steams are self describing and type information is embedded in the stream itself, the embedded types are likewise encoded in the